Chief Course Builder

 - When you are satisfied, inform the judge.

-- With two other members of the build crew, walk the course with the Judge and move any obstacles the Judge wants repositioned.
+- With two course builders, walk the course with the Judge and move any obstacles the Judge wants repositioned.

 - Once the judge has tweaked the course, make sure no one moves any obstacles.

 - When the judge decides it is okay, spikes can be hammered in, and tunnels bagged.